platformsh/platformsh-docs/docs/src/configuration/services/mysql/_index.md

 ## Exporting data

-To download all data in a MariaDB instance, use the Platform.sh CLI.
+To download all data from your SQL database, use the Platform.sh CLI.
 If you have a single SQL database, the following command exports all data to a local file:

 ```bash